-For purposes of determining the annual cash bonus for our Chief Executive Officer in fiscal 2012, the Compensation and Human Resources Committee relied on an assessment of our Chief Executive Officer completed by the Corporate Governance, Nomination and Evaluation Committee.
-The criteria used by the Corporate Governance, Nomination and Evaluation Committee for our Chief Executive Officer's fiscal 2012 evaluation included the following (with approximately one-third of the weighting applied to each of the three main categories):
+For purposes of determining the annual cash bonus for our Chief Executive Officer in fiscal year 2015, the Compensation and Human Resources Committee relied on an assessment of our Chief Executive Officer completed by the Nomination, Evaluation and Corporate Governance Committee.
+The criteria used by the Nomination, Evaluation and Corporate Governance Committee for our Chief Executive Officer's fiscal year 2015 evaluation included the following, with approximately equal weighting applied to each of the three main categories:

 - Company Financial Performance.
-Earnings per share, new contract awards, revenues and net operating asset turnover (at the same levels as set forth in the table above). - · Leadership.
+Non-GAAP diluted net income per share attributable to ViaSat, Inc. common stockholders, Adjusted EBITDA, new contract awards, total revenues and net operating asset turnover (at the same levels as set forth in the table above). - · Leadership.
 Defining, managing and attaining corporate goals, exemplifying and promoting ethics and integrity throughout the company. - Strategic.
 Industry positioning, short-term and long-term strategies, measurable progress in key business areas and effective pursuit of growth strategies.

 The performance metrics for determining the annual cash bonuses for our Chief Executive Officer consist of both objective and subjective criteria.
 Under the objective performance factors, the company must achieve quantifiable financial performance metrics, as described above.
-As is the case with our other executive officers, as described above, the attainment of our Chief Executive Officer's leadership and strategic individual performance factors, while made in the context of the objective criteria, is based upon a subjective evaluation of his individual performance by the Compensation and Human Resources Committee with input from the Corporate Governance, Nomination and Evaluation Committee.
-In coming to its determination, the Compensation and Human Resources Committee does not follow any guidelines nor are there any such standing guidelines regarding the exercise of such discretion.
+As is the case with our other executive officers, the attainment of our Chief Executive Officer's leadership and strategic individual performance factors, while made in the context of the objective criteria, is based upon a subjective evaluation of his individual performance by the Compensation and Human Resources Committee with input from the Nomination, Evaluation and Corporate Governance Committee.
+With respect to leadership performance, the Nomination, Evaluation and Corporate Governance Committee determined that Mr. Dankberg achieved, among other things: